sdiehl/wiwinwlh/tutorial.md

 Polysemy is a new effect system library based on the free-monad approach to modeling effects.
 The library uses modern type system features to model effects on top of a `Sem` monad.
-The monad will have a members constraint type which constraints a parameter `r` by a type-level of effects in the given unit of computation.
+The monad will have a members constraint type which constraints a parameter `r` by a type-level list of effects in the given unit of computation.

 ```haskell